HackYourFuture/JavaScript2/Week2/MAKEME.md

 • Arrow functions
 ```

->[Here](/Week3/README.md) you find the readings you have to complete before the third lecture.
+> [Here](/Week3/README.md) you find the readings you have to complete before the third lecture.

-## Step 1: Feedback

-_Deadline Monday_

-Go through the `html-css`, `javascript1` and `javascript2` Github repositories of one of your fellow students, check if they have neat repository's with the different weeks (eg. `week1`, `week2`, `week3`)of homework for all the modules up and until now.
-Also check if they have hosted their homework on Github pages.
-If there is anything that they can improve please provide feedback in an issue.

-## Step 2: More map, filter and `=>`
+## Step 1: More map, filter and `=>`

 _Deadline Wednesday_

-**2.1** Say you would like to write a program that doubles the odd numbers in an array and throws away the even numbers.
+**1.1** Say you would like to write a program that doubles the odd numbers in an array and throws away the even numbers.

 Your solution could be something like this: